ezramechaber/eleventy-excellent/src/styleguide/components/details.md

 On page load, it checks if a hash corresponding to a details ID exists in the URL.
 If such an ID is found, the corresponding details section is programmatically opened, allowing direct navigation to an open section from a shared URL.

+The sorting is set by default on "alphabetic", but you can also pass in "shuffle" or "reverse" as a parameter.

+**Usage**

 ```
 {{ usage | safe }}
 ```

+**Example**

+You are in the middle of a custom details component!